Welcome to Ethshar!

 This is one portion of the Misenchanted Page, my somewhat tangled and over-ambitious personal and business website.
-Like many websites, it's perpetually under construction and mostly out of date; I have grandiose plans, but not the time to carry them out.
+Like many websites, it may have bits that are under construction and/or partly out of date.

 I sell a few Ethshar-related tchotchkes in my Cafe Press store.

 There are, as of February 2024, fifteen published Ethshar novels (with more in development) and eleven published short pieces.
 Those eleven short Ethshar stories published to date have now been collected in a single volume, Tales of Ethshar, published by Wildside Press.
-There are eleven stories, one of which has never been published in this form, and some introductory material.
+In addition to the eleven stories, one of which had never before been published in this form, there's introductory material.
 "The Warlock's Refuge," which was incorporated into The Unwelcome Warlock, is included, as is my 2011 April Fool's joke, Chapter 1 of The Unwanted Wardrobe.

-Ten of the twelve published Ethshar novels are in print from Wildside Press in trade paperback and as e-books.
+Fourteen of the fifteen published Ethshar novels are in print from Wildside Press in trade paperback and as e-books.
 Mass-market paperbacks, not so much.

-I had hoped to maybe relaunch the series from a major publisher as YA ("young adult"), aimed at teenagers, but that doesn't seem to be working out.
+I had once hoped to maybe relaunch the series from a major publisher as YA ("young adult"), aimed at teenagers, but that idea doesn't seem to have gone anywhere.

 One thing about e-books -- the pressures that force paper books toward certain sizes aren't there.
 E-books can be any length.
 This means I can be pretty flexible.
 Wildside Press is fine with short books, too.

 I have sometimes considered printing up maps -- maybe as posters, maybe in an atlas or guidebook of some sort.
 That's all still vague, though.

-If you're wondering about that map in the logo at the top of the page -- well, that's a portion of the original map of Ethshar that I drew more than thirty years ago, long before I knew that I would ever actually write stories set there.
+If you're wondering about that map in the logo at the top of the page -- well, that's a portion of the original map of Ethshar that I drew more than fifty years ago, long before I knew that I would ever actually write stories set there.
 There are several much more detailed maps that I worked up later and used for reference while creating the stories, but I thought that one would be appropriate here for its historic value.